 Relationship between Dividend Policy and Dividend Payout Ratio

-Dividend policy refers to the determination and direction of dividend payout ratio by the company as a policy to its shareholders.
-It is one of the key factors that determine the future growth potential of a company.
+Dividend policy refers to the determination and direction of the dividend payout ratio by the company as a policy to its shareholders.
+It is one of the key factors determining a company’s future growth potential.

 In simple words, it is a function of the company’s growth rate and capital spending.
 If the company has a high growth rate and a high growth spending ratio, it is expected to have high growth and low dividend payout ratio.
 The dividend payout ratio is also referred to as the dividend payout ratio, dividend per share, dividend payout, and dividend payout ratio.
 This ratio is expressed in terms of percentage.